Degubi/Frutty/README.md

 ### Building:
   - Needs jdk14 installed (build file has hardcoded java path for the moment, it will be changed as soon as jdk15 is out)
   - Needs Python installed
-  - Run the 'build.py' file
+  - Run the 'build_installer.py' file

 ### Plugin development:
-  - The FruttyEditor is in itself a plugin.
+  - The LevelEditorPlugin is an example.
   - The 'frutty.plugin' directory is a good starting point.
 It is well documented with lots of examples.
   - Every plugin jar needs a MANIFEST.MF file with the Plugin-Class attribute.
+  - Run the 'build_jar.py' file to build only the game jar (add it to the classPath in the IDE)